 Our Early Childhood writing programme helps young children learn fundamental writing skills on which they can build as they progress through the grade levels.
 Initially, they learn how to form uppercase and lowercase letters, write simple numbers, and put letters together to form words.
 Next, they work on simple rules of grammar and punctuation, phonetic spellings and the formation of simple sentences.

-Our Early Childhood programme is among the best preschool programmes in Singapore because we focus on age-appropriate instruction and play-based learning.
+Our Early Childhood programme is among the popular preschool programmes in Singapore because we focus on age-appropriate instruction and play-based learning.
 Our classrooms are designed to accommodate movement and activity.
 In our English Language lessons, we incorporate play-based activities to teach phonics, presentation, reading, writing, listening, and more.
 Specific methods involve:

 Additionally, OWIS also emphasises personalised instruction, particularly for encouraging non-native English speakers.

 Our experienced and caring preschool teachers at our campuses in Singapore use time-tested techniques to support and nurture non-native English Speakers in the following ways: